gooseberry/gooseberry.github.io/_pages/descent-2.md

   * INTRO-H.MVL
   * OTHER-H.MVL
   * ROBOTS-H.MVL
-6. Rename all the files in the .d2x-rebirth directory to lowercase.
+7. Rename all the files in the .d2x-rebirth directory to lowercase.

-**Note**: You have done the minimum to launch Descent 2.
-The steps below will enable CD music in the game.
+**Note**: The file name of the installer may not be identical, the commands must be modified if the filename does not match.
 {: .notice--info}

+### Add CD music

+The game will run perfectly fine with MIDI music.
+Follow these steps if you prefer to listen to the CD music that comes with the game.

-7. Make a directory called music in the .d2x-rebirth folder and move the files *descent_ii.gog* and *descent_ii.inst* to this directory.
+1. Make a directory called music in the .d2x-rebirth folder and move the files *descent_ii.gog* and *descent_ii.inst* to this directory.
-8. Use bchunk to convert the files into .WAV
+2. Use bchunk to convert the files into .WAV

-    bchunk -w descent_ii.gog descent_ii.inst descent_ii
+    `bchunk -w descent_ii.gog descent_ii.inst descent_ii`

-9. Convert the .wav files to .ogg
+3. Convert the .wav files to .ogg

-    oggenc -q 8 *.wav
+    `oggenc -q 8 *.wav`

-10. Start Descent 2 from tha application launcher.
+4. Start Descent 2 from tha application launcher.
 Under the config option, change music to *jukebox* select the music folder for level music.

-**Note**: The file name of the installer may not be identical, the commands must be modified if the filename does not match.
-{: .notice--info}
+After completing these steps, a Descent 2 icon will appear in the app launcher.

+## Known Issues

+### CD Music

+The GOG installer comes with CD music in a bin/cue format (DESCENT_ii.inst and DESCENT_ii.gog)  Extra steps have been added to the instructions to convert the CD music and make it available in the game.

 ## Alternative Installation